euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 FRET efficiency histograms were constructed and fitted to a single gaussian distribution.
 The mean FRET efficiencies were then plotted against the dye separation distance to show the characteristic sigmoidal curve.
 Results of the analysis are show in Fig. :ref:`fig3FRET` (FRET) and Fig. :ref:`fig3ALEX` (ALEX).
 An example analysis script to produce a fitted smFRET histogram is shown below.

-|
-|
-|
-|
+Here, the parameters auto_donor, auto_acceptor, cross_DtoA, cross_AtoD and g_factor are user-supplied experimentally determined correction factors; T_donor and T_acceptor are user-supplied thresholds for event selection.

 |

 .. raw:: pdf